anhaidgroup/sparkly/doc/using-sparkly.md

 We strongly recommend reading the tutorial first, then check out the examples.
 But if you are impatient, then you can also jump directly to trying to run the examples.

+When trying to run Sparkly on a cluster of machines, you should also read this [short note](https://github.com/anhaidgroup/sparkly/blob/main/doc/note-on-input-sparkly-delex.md) about the location of the input for Sparkly.